wavefrontHQ/docs/pages/doc/alerts_integrating_pagerduty.md

 ![PagerDuty](images/pagerduty_keys.png)

-## Adding the PagerDuty Integration into a Wavefront Alert
+## Adding the PagerDuty Integration to a Wavefront Alert
-PagerDuty API keys and email addresses are used within Wavefront alerts, so you must first have an alert that the PagerDuty integration can be applied to.
-To apply the PagerDuty integration to an existing alert, locate that alert from the Alerts page in Wavefront.

 1. Click **Alerts**.
-1. Locate the existing alert from the list of alerts or use the search bar on the Alerts page to search for the existing alert.
+1. Locate the existing alert from the list of alerts.
 1. Click the alert name.
-If you don't have an alert that to update with the webhook integration, create a new alert.
-1. Scroll down to the **Notifications** field.
+1. Scroll down to the **Targets** field.
 1. Do one of the following:
   - If you are using a PagerDuty API integration key, enter **pd:** into the Targets field and paste your PagerDuty API integration key after **pd:**.
-You will be unable to save your alert if **pd:** is not entered before the API integration key or your key is incomplete.
+You will be unable to save the alert if **pd:** is not entered before the API integration key or your key is incomplete.
-  - If you are using a PagerDuty email address, paste the address into the **Targets** field.
+  - If you are using a PagerDuty email address, paste the address into the Targets field.
 1. Click **Save**.

 Once your alert state changes, you will be notified via PagerDuty based on the escalation policy tied to your PagerDuty service.